 So that’s it.
 For every minute they practice their instruments in the morning, they get a minute of electronics.
 In general.
 Sometimes they can have more, like maybe for our insanely long car trip this summer.
 They can also save up their minutes for a huge electronics binge if they want to.
 But they still have to practice every day and do their chores and reading before their eyes can so much as glance at a screen.

 It’s working pretty well, so far.
 There has been absolutely no complaining about practicing, and that alone makes me over the moon happy.
 Of course, we’re only three days in, but I think it’s a good sign.

-Chloe said that it should count for Joel and me, too.
+My middle daughter said that it should count for me and my husband, too.
 No screen time for Mom and Dad unless we also practiced.
-I thought that was fair enough, and so the only reason I’m allowed to be blogging right now is because I spent three hours at opera rehearsal today.
+I thought that was fair enough, and so the only reason I’m allowed to be writing this right now is because I spent three hours at opera rehearsal today.
 And since I doubt I’ll actually spend three hours online today, I totally have tons of minutes saved up!

 “Turn off or limit the television, computer games, videos, the Internet, and other electronic gadgets.“

 So, this post totally counts for Project Walking into a Hug, and we’ll see how the rest of the summer fares in getting through the rest of this project!
 Someday I will finish it!!
 I did find my book, after all.

 Here’s to not having zombies for children this summer.
 Or ever.